GhostActive/project/README.md

 # DST_FOLDER doesn't exist, it's created automatically.
 DST_FOLDER="$HOME/Projects"

-# The most recently created project folder can be refrenced by a link.
+# The most recently created project folder can be referenced by a link.
 The
 # variable LINK_NAME contains the full path of where the link should be created,
 # e.g. in DST_FOLDER with the name 'current'.
-To disable the creattion of a
+To disable the creation of a
 # link, set the value to "" (empty string).
 LINK_NAME="$DST_FOLDER/current"
 ```